guobinhit/design-pattern/README.md

-## Strategy Pattern
+## Strategy

-　　In computer programming, the strategy pattern (also known as the policy pattern) is a behavioural software design pattern that enables selecting an algorithm at runtime.
+　　The strategy pattern (also known as the policy pattern) is a behavioural software design pattern that enables selecting an algorithm at runtime.
 The strategy pattern

 - defines a family of algorithms,
 - encapsulates each algorithm, and